-The current study was conducted on 92 lentil genotypes, including two checks, IPL-316 and JL-3, during the rabi season of 2024-25.
+The current study was conducted on 92 lentil genotypes, including two checks, IPL-316 and JL-3, during the rabi season of 2024-2025.
 The genotypes were cultivated using a Randomized Complete Block Design (RCBD) with two replications, adhering to the suggested practices for lentil cultivation.
 The genotypes were planted in 2 m rows with a 25 cm row-to-row spacing and a 10 cm plant-to-plant spacing.
 Biological yield per plant (BYPP), Harvest Index (HI), seed yield per plant (SYPP), number of effective nodes per plant (NNPL), number of pod clusters per plant (NPCPL), number of seeds per pod (NSP), number of pods per plant (NPPL), number of branches per plant (NBPPL), number of seeds per plant (NSPP), plant height (PH), pod length (PL), days to flowering (DF), days to maturity (DM), and hundred seed weight (HSW) were among the characteristics that were observed.
 Five randomly chosen plants from each genotype were used to record these phenotypic data.
 Burton (1952) was used to assess the phenotypic and genotypic coefficients of variation.
-The Hanson et al. (1956) technique was used in this study to determine heritability in a broad sense.
-The method suggested by Johnson et al. (1955) was used to calculate the projected genetic advance.
-Using the formula suggested by Miller et al. (1958), the phenotypic and genotypic correlation coefficients between characteristics were computed using their respective components of variance and covariance.
+Hanson et al., (1956) technique was used in this study to determine heritability in a broad sense.
+The method suggested by Johnson et al., (1955) was used to calculate the projected genetic advance.
+Using the formula suggested by Miller et al., (1958), the phenotypic and genotypic correlation coefficients between characteristics were computed using their respective components of variance and covariance.
 The path coefficient method was developed by Wright in 1921 and improved by Dewey and Lu in 1959.
-To study the response to Fusarium wilt infection, the genotypes were screened under natural field conditions during the rabi season 2024-25.
-The per cent wilt disease incidence was calculated following the method given by (Bayaa et al., 1997).
+To study the response to Fusarium wilt infection, the genotypes were screened under natural field conditions during the rabi season 2024-2025.
+The per cent wilt disease incidence was calculated following the method given by Bayaa et al., 1997).
 The formula to calculate per cent of wilt disease incidence:

 Disease incidence (%)= No. of plants infectedTotal number of plants examined × 100

-The disease rating scale, ranging from 1 to 9 using the modified version used by (Kharte et al., 2023); (Arya & Kushwaha, 2019) was used to assess the degree of resistance present in each genotype as shown in Table 1.
+The disease rating scale, ranging from 1 to 9 using the modified version used by Kharte et al., (2023); Arya & Kushwaha, (2019) was used to assess the degree of resistance present in each genotype as shown in Table 1.

 Table 1.
 Rating Scale for Fusarium wilt response in lentil